Hanging Star DIY | Farmhouse Style Stars

 YouTube video

-Sometimes watching a project is easier, so I made this quick video tutorial for this DIY hanging star just for you!
+Sometimes watching a project is easier, so I made a full video tutorial for this DIY hanging star just for you!
+Click the image below to watch this easy tutorial!

 farmhouse star decorations